ledisdb/ledisdb/README.md

 ## Choose store database

-LedisDB now supports goleveldb, lmdb, leveldb, rocksdb, boltdb, hyperleveldb. it will choose goleveldb as default to store data if you not set.
+LedisDB now supports goleveldb, lmdb, leveldb, rocksdb, boltdb, hyperleveldb, memory. it will choose goleveldb as default to store data if you don't set.

 Choosing a store database to use is very simple, you have two ways: